rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 },
 ```

-Once you have saved the file, the plugin will be available for installation, to install it open *lazy.nvim* with the command `:Lazy` and type <kbd>I</kbd>, once the installation is finished you will have to exit the editor and reopen it to have it read the new configuration you entered.
+Once you have saved the file, the plugin will be available for installation.
+To install it open *lazy.nvim* with the command `:Lazy` and type <kbd>I</kbd>.
+Once the installation finishes you will have to exit the editor and reopen it to have it read the new configuration you entered.

-The plugin provides a single command `:ProjectMgr` that opens an interactive buffer from which you can perform all operations via keyboard shortcuts.
-When first opened, the buffer will be empty as in the screenshot below:
+The plugin provides a single command `:ProjectMgr` that opens an interactive buffer from which you can perform all operations by using keyboard shortcuts.
+When first opened, the buffer will be empty as this screenshot shows:

 ![ProjectMgr Init](./images/projectmgr_init.png)